Super Bowl XXIII: Broadcasting

 At the end of NBC's telecast, they played Rod Stewart's "Forever Young" against highlights of the past few months of sporting events to air on the network: The Summer Olympics from Seoul, the World Series between the Los Angeles Dodgers and Oakland Athletics, the Fiesta Bowl between the Notre Dame Fighting Irish and West Virginia Mountaineers, and finally Super Bowl XXIII.
 During the closing credits, NBC used the instrumental tune "Everglade Run" by Yanni.

 This game also marked the debut of the USA Today Super Bowl Ad Meter.
 The first winner of the annual survey was an ad from American Express starring Saturday Night Live stars Dana Carvey and Jon Lovitz, who went to the game with different credit cards – Carvey with American Express, Lovitz with AmEx rival Visa.

 The game aired on Channel 4 in the United Kingdom and was simulcast on CTV in Canada and Televisa's Canal de las Estrellas in Mexico.
 For viewers watching the game on AFN TV Europe (Armed Forces Network), AFN and NBC broke for a commercial just before the Montana-Taylor touchdown play.
 AFN continued their announcements and did not get back to the game until after the touchdown.
 AFN viewers saw the winning touchdown in replay.

 On radio, the game was broadcast in the United States by CBS with Jack Buck handling the play-by-play duties and color commentator Hank Stram in the broadcast booth.
 Brent Musburger hosted the pregame, halftime, and postgame coverage with analysts Dick Butkus, Irv Cross and Will McDonough, all from CBS' The NFL Today.
 Locally, Super Bowl XXIII was broadcast by WKRC-AM in Cincinnati with Phil Samp and former Bengals Ken Anderson and Dave Lapham, and by KGO-AM in San Francisco with Lon Simmons (calling his final game as 49ers play-by-play announcer), Wayne Walker and Joe Starkey (who filled in for Simmons in 1987 and '88 for games which conflicted with the San Francisco Giants before taking over play-by-play full-time in 1989).

 Entertainment

 The pregame festivities honored the Miami and South Florida areas, along with a tribute to NASA.

 Singer Billy Joel later sang the national anthem.
 He also sang the national anthem at Super Bowl XLI, which coincidentally was held at the same venue.
+The anthem concluded with a flyover by F-16 Fighting Falcons from the 31st Tactical Fighter Wing at Homestead Air Force Base.

 The coin toss ceremony featured former Miami Dolphins players Nick Buoniconti, Bob Griese, and Larry Little.

 This was the last outdoor Super Bowl to start earlier than 6 p.m.
 Eastern Standard Time, as it started just after 5 p.m.